-Control of the region changed hands several times, from czarist Russia to Latvia, through the Soviet era and finally back to Latvia.
+Control of the region changed hands several times, from the Russian Empire to Latvia to the USSR and finally back to Latvia.
 Karosta, which means “War Port” in Latvian, was for decades a Soviet military installation so secret that it was left off maps and civilians were banned from entering.
-Today, the area is home to apartment blocks and playgrounds that have seen better days, and surprisingly beautiful tree-lined boulevards.
+Today, the area is home to apartment blocks and playgrounds that have seen better days.

-The golden onion domes of St. Nicholas Maritime Cathedral rise above Karosta like a beacon of light.
-Resembling Russian Orthodox churches from the 17th century, it was built in 1901 and consecrated by Nicholas II, the unfortunate last Czar of Russia.
-The Cathedral’s once ornate interior was stripped of its valuables during World War I, and the Soviets later turned it into a recreation center.
+The golden onion domes of St Nicholas Maritime Cathedral rise above Karosta like a beacon of light.
+The pretty Russian Orthodox church was built in 1901 and consecrated by Nicholas II, the unfortunate last czar of Russia.
+The cathedral’s once ornate interior was stripped of its valuables during World War I, and the Soviets later turned it into a recreation center.
 Church services were resumed in December 1991.

-Since it was a lovely summer day, we decided to walk the four kilometers from Liepaja to Karosta Prison.
-This was a decision we would come to regret as the blazing sun took its toll and we realized that the hour and a half could have been spent more fruitfully.
-But we did see some fascinating things along the way, from abandoned factories and a ghost train resting eerily amid the dunes, to a peaceful cemetery and one of the oldest bridges in the region.
+Since it was a lovely summer day, I decided to walk the four kilometers from Liepaja to Karosta Prison.
+This was a decision I came to regret as the sun took its toll and I realized that hour and a half could have been spent more fruitfully in town.
+But I did see some fascinating things along the way, from abandoned factories and a ghost train resting eerily amid the dunes, to a peaceful cemetery and one of the oldest swing bridges in the region.